 Child Care Services

 The Tennessee Department of Human Services is committed to promoting high quality early childhood environments that are safe, healthy and educationally rich.
-To support high quality and increase access to early care and education programs, the Department has launched several initiatives through contracted partners that are available to all DHS Licensed Child Care agencies statewide beginning in October 2019.
+To support high quality and increase access to early care and education programs, the Department has launched several initiatives through contracted partners that are available to all DHS Licensed Child Care agencies statewide.

-• Work in a TN Department of Human Services licensed child care program.
+- Work in a TN Department of Human Services licensed child care facility

-*Temporary levels of education.
-Teachers awarded at one of these levels must move up to a higher level within two years in order to retain eligibility.
+*Temporary levels of education: In order to promote continued education, teachers who are awarded at one of the first six levels (temporary) must move up to a higher level within two years in order to retain eligibility.
 Deadlines will be reestablished at each temporary level.
 Family child care providers have three years to achieve the education needed to move up.